SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Experimental Setups

 We now provide the additional implementation details that are omitted from the main part of paper.
 First, $\mathit{F}_{s}(\cdot, \cdot)$ is a 3-layer network (consecutively with two affine transformation and an activation of absolute), where the hidden-layer dimension is 32.
 The parameters of each affine transformation are generated by hyper-networks \citep{ha2017hyper} with input as the global state, whose details are shown in Table \ref{tab:SHAQ_hypernet}.
 The architecture of each agent's Q-value is a RNN with GRUs cell \citep{chung2014empirical}, whose hidden-layer dimension is 64.
 The input dimension is state dimension and the output dimension is action dimension.

 Taking the lessons of training two coupling modules from GANs \citep{goodfellow2014generative}, we take separate learning rates for $\hat{\alpha}_{i}(\mathbf{s}, a_{i})$ and $\hat{Q}_{i}(\mathbf{s}, a_{i})$.
 The learning rate for $\hat{Q}_{i}(\mathbf{s}, a_{i})$ is fixed at 0.0005 for all tasks.
 Nevertheless, the learning rate for $\hat{\alpha}_{i}(\mathbf{s}, a_{i})$ is dependent on the number of controllable agents.
 We use RMSProp optimizer for training in all tasks.
-All models are implemented in PyTorch 1.4.0 and each experiment is run on Nvidia GeForce RTX 2080Ti with periods from 4 to 26 hours.
+All models are implemented in PyTorch 1.4.0 and each experiment is run on Nvidia GeForce RTX 2080Ti for 4 to 26 hours with a single process of environment.